-- 15 years if you weigh more than 20 kilograms.
+- 15 years for over 20 kilograms.

-- 20 years if it has a weight greater than 40 kilograms.
+- 20 years for over 40 kilograms.

-If the person convicted of this offense has at least one other serious crime on their record, they can face another 3 years in prison.
+Under any of these penalty-per-weight enhancements, you could also pay fines of up to $8 million.
+If the individual convicted of this offense has at least one other felony on their record, they may face another 3 years in prison.

 - $1,000 fine, or

 - Jail and fine.

-Manufacturing is a topic we cover in depth in the article “ Manufacturing a controlled bubstance in California ”.
+Manufacturing is a topic we cover in depth in the article “ Manufacturing a Controlled Substance in California ”.

 - Up to 6 months in a county jail, or

 - Fine of up to $1,000, or

 - Both sanctions (fine and jail).

 - Up to 6 months in jail and/or

 - Fine of up to $1,000.

-- Unlawful possession of the controlled substance,
+- Unlawful possession of the controlled substance.

 The three forms of possession are:

 It means that the person had full knowledge of the existence of the controlled substance and its illegality.
-The elements to determine knowledge of the substance or drug with the intention of sale are:
+The elements to determine the knowledge of the substance or drug with the intention of sale are: